Tom Llewellin image: Rallysportmedia.com

 More information about the Eventsigns Woodpecker Stages can be found on the official web page, woodpecker-rally.co.uk and about the Pirelli Motorsport UK Welsh Forest Rally Championship on the Championship web page, wnrc.wamc.org.uk, the Championship Facebook page and on Twitter @WnRC.

 Issued 28th August 2019

-Issued by Peter Hughes Media on behalf of the Pirelli MSA Welsh Forest Rally Championship
+Issued by Peter Hughes Media on behalf of the Pirelli Motorsport UK Welsh Forest Rally Championship